pastakhov/compose-mediawiki-ubuntu/README.md

 The [LocalSettings.php](https://www.mediawiki.org/wiki/Manual:LocalSettings.php) devided to three parts:
 - LocalSettings.php will be created automatically upon container startup, contains settings specific to the MediaWiki installed instance such as database connection, [$wgSecretKey](https://www.mediawiki.org/wiki/Manual:$wgSecretKey) and etc. **Should not be changed**
-- DockerSettings.php сontains settings specific to the released containers such as database server name, path to programs, installed extensions, etc. **Should be changed if you make changes in containers only**
+- DockerSettings.php сontains settings specific to the released containers such as database server name, path to programs, installed extensions, etc. **Should be changed if you make changes to the containers only**
 - CustomSettings.php - contains user defined settings such as user rights, extensions settings and etc. **You should make changes there**.
 `CustomSettings.php` placed in folder `web` And will be copied to the container during build